javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 */!*
   ...
 </form>
 ```

 So, it was possible to make a GET/POST request to another site, even without networking methods.
 But as it's forbidden to access the content of an `<iframe>` from another site, it wasn't possible to read the response.

-...Okay, in fact there actually were tricks for that (required special scripts at both remote and our page), but let's not delve deeper.
-Nothing good in those for us now.
+As we can see, forms allowed to send data anywhere, but not receive the response.
+To be precise, there wre actually tricks for that (required special scripts at both the iframe and the page), but let these dinosaurs rest in peace.

 ### Using scripts